autoai-org/AID/SECURITY.md

 ## Reporting a Vulnerability

-For security issues, please send me email privately to askxzyao@gmail.com.
+For security issues, please send us email privately to enquiry@autoai.org.

 Along with the email please attach your client version.
 You can find this by using